 Depending on the nature of the work your entity will undertake, your insurance requirements may be greater than the minimum terms.
 We recommend you speak with your insurer about the level of cover appropriate for your specific circumstances.

-You must provide evidence of insurance within 21-days from your authorisation with us.
+You must provide evidence of insurance within 21 days of your authorisation with us.
 Failure to provide us with this evidence will invalidate your authorisation and your entity will therefore not be authorised to practise.
 You will also be in breach of the BSB Handbook if you provide legal services during that 21-day period without insurance.

 Please be aware that if you have professional indemnity insurance in place covering your practice as a self-employed barrister, you can continue to practise in this capacity whilst you are waiting for entity insurance cover.